Edward Hide: Career

+Retirement

-He retired in 1986 after riding 2,593 winners in Britain.
-Only eight jockeys have ridden more winners in Britain as of 2017, and Hide's total is the highest for a rider who was never British champion jockey.
-At first, he planned to be a Jockey Club stewards' secretary, but was turned down for the role.
+Hide first retired in 1986, though he rode his final winner on Lexus at Newmarket on 22 May 1993, after riding 2,593 winners in Britain.
+Only eight jockeys have ridden more winners in Britain as of 2023, and Hide's total was for a long time the highest for a rider who was never British champion jockey until surpassed by Joe Fanning.
+He twice rode five winners in a day – at Liverpool on 28 June 1961 and at Newcastle on 27 July 1981 and 10 times rode a century of winners in a season.

+At first after retirement, he planned to be a Jockey Club stewards' secretary, but was turned down for the role.
 Instead, he ended up as agent to Walter Swinburn, followed by a spell as assistant trainer to John Gosden and as a racing manager.
-He also bred horses, including the winners of around 80 races from a farm near Malton, North Yorkshire.
+He also bred horses, including the winners of around 80 races, from a farm near Malton, North Yorkshire.
 More recently, he was in the news when it was revealed a lifetime racecourse entry badge he had been given after his retirement was surprisingly retracted.
 His case was taken up by the Professional Jockeys' Association.

+Personal life

+Hide married in 1961 and had a daughter and a son.
+His wife Susan became a breeder and judge of show ponies.
 His nephew, Philip Hide, was a National Hunt jockey on the southern circuit and became a racehorse trainer after his retirement.

+Hide died on 7 September 2023, at age 86.